amelieav/nextjs-portfolio/README.md

 ## Live Demo

-You can view the live, hosted version of the portfolio here: [Portfolio Link](https://your-portfolio-link.com)
+You can view the live, hosted version of the portfolio [here](https://amelieav.github.io/)